aksulightning/AllTheModels/README.md

 **Use any 3D model as your Minecraft skin.**

 ## Overview
-AllTheModels is a fork of [AllTheSkins](https://github.com/1TheCrazy/AllTheSkins).
+All The Models is an AI-assisted fork of [AllTheSkins](https://github.com/1TheCrazy/AllTheSkins).

-Tired of flat skins? *AllTheModels* lets you upload any 3D model and use it as your player skin — fully visible to everyone using the mod, even in multiplayer.
+Tired of vanilla skins? *All The Models* lets you upload any 3D model and use it as your player skin — fully visible to everyone using the mod, even in multiplayer.

 ##### Disclaimer